opendott-wats/D2.1-Technology-Demonstrators/ReadMe.md

 # Technology Explorations / Demonstrations

-This project explores open technologies in IoT for wearables as part of research activities investigating wearable Internet of Things and the Self within [OpenDoTT](https://opendott.org.).
+This project explores open technologies in IoT for wearables as part of research activities investigating wearable Internet of Things and the Self within the [Open Design of trusted Things - OpenDoTT](https://opendott.org.) project.

 # Repository Contents

 The repository contains code and documentation of two larger activities in exploring potentials and possiblities of open technology for sketching and protoyping for wearable IoT.
 ## Open Technology Training

-Under the `/code/training` directory you can find code snippets and sketches as well as external examples used in and/or written during the Open Technology Traning as far as captured and significantly extended.
+Under `/training` directory you can find code snippets and sketches as well as external examples used in and/or written during the Open Technology Traning as far as captured and significantly extended.

 ## Explorations on making a wearable IoT piece